 We maintain a large lending library, with reguarly scheduled office hours.
 Other activities have included monthly boardgaming sessions, watching movies (on or off-campus), stargazing, attending SF/F and gaming conventions, and more.
 Organized by our alumni, every Thursday evening at 7:30 PM, members of fandom from across San Diego meet a different local restaurant for good food and camaraderie.

 Bored?
 Our Club Constitution is available for your reading pleasure.

 To receive email announcements of our events, as well as the occasional SF- or gaming-related discussion, join our e-mail list: scifi @darkstar.

-Our new home is in the Old Student Center, Room H-204, above the (as-yet unopened) Mexican restaurant occupying the former Grove Cafe space.
+Our new home is in the Old Student Center, Room H-220 (also known as "H-204" on older maps), above the (as-yet unopened) Mexican restaurant occupying the former Grove Cafe space.

 Visitor parking is available in the adjacent parking lot P113, just off the corner of Gilman Dr. and Eucalyptus Grove Lane, and will run you $1/45 min (free on weekends).
 Need directions?
 Consult the UCSD Map or Google Maps.

 Coming via public transit?
 Routes 30, 101, 150, and 201/202 (Super Loop) stop at or near lot P113.

 |Office/Library Hours for Winter 2015:|

 |Wednesdays: 10am-3pm (closed 12:45-1pm)|